 Railway transport is the second most important mode of transport after road and critical for long-distance freight along the main transport corridors in Tanzania.

 Tanzania has a total of 3,676km of railway lines operated by two railway systems, Tanzania Railways Corporation (TRC) and Tanzania – Zambia Railways (TAZARA).

-The mainline of TRC comprises the central corridor between the port of Dar es Salaam in the east, linking central and western areas of the country and terminating at Kigoma on Lake Tanganyika in the west.
+The mainline of TRC comprises the Central Corridor, a meter gauge railway (MGR) connecting the port of Dar es Salaam in the east with central and western areas of the country and terminating at Kigoma on Lake Tanganyika in the west.

 The TAZARA line is 1,860 km in length, of which 975 km is in Tanzania and 885 km in Zambia.

-The government of Tanzania is currently expanding the country’s rail network with the construction of the Standard Gauge Railway (SGR) along the central corridor, set to start during the 2016–2017 fiscal year.
+The government of Tanzania is currently expanding the country’s rail network with the construction of the Standard Gauge Railway (SGR).

 The SGR consists of a network of 1,219 km developed in five phases: